PGL50/stock-analysis/README.md

 ## Results

-#### The data for these analyses are a list of Stock Tickers with daily values for Open, High, Low, Close, and Volume for 2017 and 2018.
-Steve wants to get some aggregated data for all stocks to compare the performance.

 #### The data for these analyses are lists of Stock Tickers with daily values for Open, High, Low, Close, and Volume for 2017 and 2018.
 Steve wants to get some aggregated data for all stocks to compare the performance of various green stocks.
 The analyses used refactored code from the Module 2 steps.
 The performance time between years and code versions is also compared.

-### The macro AllStocksAnalysisRefactored() utilized Cell assignments to create the table for the results.
-The complete VBA code is included VBA_Challenge.vbs file in the GitHub repository.
+### The macro AllStocksAnalysisRefactored() utilized arrays instead of nested loops in the original code.
 Below are code snippets examples for new techniques and refactoring.
 The first code block used Cells vs Range to create title and headers for the analysis results.

 ```VB
     Worksheets("All Stocks Analysis").Activate